CR1337/ilda-dmx-creator/README.md

-# ILDA-DMX-Creator
+# ILDX-DMX-Creator

-A framework for programmatically developing ILDA- and DMX-Shows using python.
+A framework for programmatically developing ILDX- and DMX-Shows using python.
 For usage examples see the examples directory.